-The world is in urgent need of Carbon Capture storage (CCS) sites/facilities to achieve ambitious net carbon dioxide (CO2) emissions goals.
-After CO2 capture and transport, subsurface storage of CO2 in significant quantities requires identification of sufficiently largescale CCS sites.
+The world is in urgent need of finding Carbon Capture storage (CCS) sites/facilities to achieve ambitious net carbon dioxide (CO2) emissions goals.
+The subsurface storage of CO2 which is required in significant quantities necessitates identification of sufficiently large-scale CCS sites.
 At present, there are less than 30 sites worldwide storing around 40 Mt of CO2/year (GCCSI, 2020; Ringrose and Meckel, 2019), and the expectation is to have close to 300 Mt storage capacity per year by 2050 (European Commission, 2018).
 Thus, there is an immediate need to identify viable CCS storage sites fast.
 Efficient assessment of regional, high quality seismic information would be a significant step in that direction.

 In this paper, we present a recent integrated G&G workflow over a proof-of-concept (PoC) area considering two aspects of the CCS storage: capacity and containment.
-Other aspects of CCS, such as injectivity and monitoring, will be assessed at a later stage.
 The integrated reservoir geoscience CCS site assessment workflow allows validation of various technologies on a local scale, with the option and feasibility to be expanded regionally.
 The main objective of this study is to evaluate the use of all the data (seismic and wells) for CO2 storage capacity and containment assessment.

 The current PoC has been established using a PGS regional multi-client broadband dataset in the North Sea which comprises an extensive cross border regional dataset covering the UK and Norway.
-The broadband nature of the seismic data allows significant and efficient site assessment, by providing detailed descriptions and understanding of the subsurface, including more accurate/reliable pre-stack attributes for key storage parameters such as sediment net-to-gross, porosity and thickness.
-All of this is determined mainly using the seismic dataset and very few calibration wells.
-We will highlight the key elements of the workflow starting from data aspect, interpretation, rock physics, seismic inversion and more importantly the integration of all these aspects for mapping and characterization of the CO2 container and containment.
+The broadband nature of the seismic data allows significant and efficient site assessment, by providing detailed descriptions and understanding of the subsurface, including more accurate/reliable pre-stack attributes for key storage parameters such as sediment netto-gross, porosity and thickness.
+All of this is determined using primarily the seismic dataset, with secondary information from a few calibration wells.
+We will highlight the key elements of the workflow starting from the data itself, interpretation, rock physics, seismic inversion and more importantly the integration of all these aspects for mapping and characterization of the CO2 container and containment.

-Applied Reservoir Geoscience Workflow
+Integrated Reservoir Geoscience Workflow